broadinstitute/BE3D/README.md

-# BE3D
+# BE3D (BEClust3D)

-**BE3D** is a Python package for interpreting structure-function relationships in base editor (BE) tiling mutagenesis data.
-The workflow includes quality assessment of screen data, extrapolation of BE signals onto 3D structures, and identification of significant residues or clusters (hotspots) from a structure-function perspective.
+**BE3D (or BEClust3D)** is a Python package for interpreting structure-function relationships in base editor (BE) tiling mutagenesis data.
+The workflow includes 3 main modules: quality assessment of screen data by gene, extrapolation of BE screen signals onto 3D structures and identification of significant residues and clusters (hotspots) from a structure-function perspective, and aggregation of multiple screens for the idenficiation of signficiant residues and clusters.

 You can run the BE3D pipeline either:
 - On **Google Colab** (no installation required), or